jrich71/ai-case-study/README.md

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?

     - A primary core metric is gaining access to Open Science content through partnerships with key publishers who own the copyright to the content.
 Toward that, DataSeer has made made an inroad via its partnership with Taylor & Francis, one of the "big 5" publishers.
+Select partnerships that DataSeer lists on its website include:

+        - [American Association for the Advancement of Science (AAAS)](https://www.aaas.org/): The world's largest multidisciplinary scientific society and publisher of [Science](https://www.science.org/) and its related journals.

+        - [Coko Foundation](https://coko.foundation/): A not-for-profit dedicated to building open source solutions and community that promotes open publishing

+        - [IOP Publishing](https://ioppublishing.org/): Publisher of leading scientific journals such as IOPscience

+        - [KnowledgeWorks Global Ltd.](https://www.kwglobal.com/): A consulting company that provides a variety of content management services including editing and peer review

+        - [Kriyadocs](https://www.kriyadocs.com/): Provider of solutions for publishing journals and books, which lists as its partners such leading organizations as Sage and BMJ

+        - [Origin](https://origineditorial.com/): A technology and service consulting company that helps clients with editing and managing aspects of peer review publication

+        - [PLOS](https://plos.org/): Groundbreaking publisher of open science research since 2001

+        - [Taylor & Francis](https://taylorandfrancis.com/): A world-leading publisher with content that serves customers across a variety of subjects and industries

+        - [The Royal Society](https://royalsociety.org/): A scientific academy and leading journal publisher

 * How is your company performing relative to competitors in the same field?